 For Employers

 Failure to accurately account for compensable time can expose businesses to FLSA violations, back wage liability, and civil penalties.
 Employers are legally required to maintain accurate records of hours worked and wages paid for all non-exempt employees.
+Using a structured timesheet system with built-in lunch deduction logic is a fundamental step toward compliance.

 The Paycheck Impact